ExpressLRS/Docs/docs/quick-start/receivers/voyager900.md

     1. Disconnect the Receiver from your Flight Controller.

     2. Wire up the Receiver into an STLink V2 dongle.
-Find the CLK, DIO, 3v3 and Gnd pads and wire them straight up.
+Find the CLK, DIO, 3v3 and Gnd pads and wire them to the corresponding pins of the dongle.

     3. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }

-        - Make sure Official Releases is active from the horizontal tab.
+        - Make sure `Official Releases` is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your Receiver.
+        - Ensure you select the Released version you want to flash into your Receiver.

         <br clear="right" />
     4. Select the Device Category and Device target matching your hardware.